lightstep/observability-lab-k23/README.md

 ### Add Cluster Logging

-Logging is not currently baked into the `kube-otel-stack`, so we will need to deploy it independently.
+Log scraping is not currently available in the `kube-otel-stack`, so we will need to deploy it independently.
 A `log-collector.yaml` file has been provided to aid in this.

 1. Run `kubectl apply -f k8s/log-collector.yaml`.

 ### Deploy the OpenTelemetry Demo Application

+Finally, you'll need to deploy a demo application in order to have something to monitor.
+The OpenTelemetry Demo application is an e-commerce application fully instrumented with OpenTelemetry.

 1. To deploy the OpenTelemetry Demo application, run the following:
 ```